-Simply shop in the Produce Department at grocery stores and avoid the middle aisles and those tempting end cap displays, except when purchasing whole grains, such as, quinoa, rice, barley, amaranth, oat groats, buckwheat and beans, nuts, seeds and canned or jarred tomatoes and salsa.
+In the grocery store, focus on the Produce Department and avoid the middle aisles and those tempting end cap displays, except when purchasing whole grains, such as, quinoa, rice, barley, amaranth, oat groats, buckwheat and beans, nuts, seeds and canned or jarred tomatoes and salsa.

 Explore making bulk purchases of your family's favorite foods when they are on sale.

 Phytochemicals in the foods work alongside the antioxidants, boost protective enzymes and help your body remain healthy.

 By following a whole food, plant-based diet rich in herbs and spices and avoiding processed foods, animal foods and eating as seasonally and locally as possible, you can enjoy tremendous health benefits, reduce your carbon footprint and put an end to the needless suffering and killing of animals who live short, cruel lives when raised in animal agricultural settings.